openankus/ankus/README.md

 <<<<<<< HEAD
+New source code is updated to ankus
+Please review ankus->ankus-core2-free-root which is mining code and ankus->ankus2 is web ui

 [The feature of ankus]
  * ankus is a 'web-based big data mining project and tool'
   - MapReduce-based data mining/machine learning algorithms library